 Colposcopy is a procedure undertaken after abnormal cells are found during cervical screening.
 A colposcope is used to examine the cervix's lower part of the womb.

 One predominant type of cancer - cervical cancer develops from the abnormal cells in the cervix.
 These cells are not always harmful and can go away on their own, but in some cases, they develop into cancer of the cervix if they are not treated.
-At our private colposcopy clinic in London, consultant gynaecologist provide cervical screening tests and colposcopy examinations for women and recommend the right treatment for you.
+At Medical Express Clinic, consultant gynaecologists provide abnormal smear tests and colposcopy examinations for women and recommend the right treatment for you.

 Being asked to carry out a colposcopy doesn’t mean that you have cancer.
 It’s unlikely for abnormal cells to develop into cancer while waiting to get a colposcopy done.
 A colposcopy is always done after a cervical screening.
 Your doctor will refer you within a few weeks after your cervical screening if any of the following happens.